ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/pagefield.md

 edition: experience
 ---

-# Page Field Type
+# Page field type

-Page Field Type represents a Page with a layout consisting of multiple zones.
+Page field type represents a Page with a layout consisting of multiple zones.
 Each zone can in turn contain blocks.

-Page Field Type is only used in the Page content type that is included in [[= product_name_exp =]].
+Page field type is only used in the Page content type that is included in [[= product_name_exp =]].

 | Name           | Internal name   | Expected input  |
 |----------------|-----------------|-----------------|